top of page

 1. Feed is generally the largest single expense that you'll incur as a rancher (it accounts for 50% or more of your total annual costs).
 As such, this is one area where it's important to keep an eye on how much you're spending so you can be sure there's enough cash flow coming in to cover these bills each month.

-2. Labor is another big ticket item because it includes salaries paid out not just to you but also to any hired help who work at your farm.
+2. Labor is another big ticket item because it includes salaries paid out not just to you but also to any hired help who works at your farm.

 3. Land values vary widely depending on location and soil quality, but tend toward increasing over time due in part to urban sprawl around metropolitan areas.